mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-* Both members and casual users show a trend of increasing ride time towards the summer months, but `casual` users have longer ride times.
+* Both members and casual users show a trend of increasing ride time towards the summer months, but `casual` users have longer ride times throughout the year.

 <br>